 Reaxys PhD Prize

-The 2017 Reaxys PhD Prize 45 finalists have been announced, and are all invited to present their research at the Reaxys PhD Prize Symposium on 19 and 20 October organized in Shanghai.
-The top finalists will have the opportunity to give an oral presentation and 3 winners will be selected that day by the members of the Reaxys Advisory Board and PhD Prize Coordinators.
+The 2017 Reaxys PhD Prize 45 finalists were invited to present their research at the Reaxys PhD Prize Symposium on 19-20 October in Shanghai.
+The 10 shortlisted candidates gave oral presentations and the the members of the Reaxys Advisory Board and PhD Prize coordinators deliberated at length.
+This year’s 3 winners were announced during the Symposium Gala Dinner

 From a field of hundreds of outstanding submissions and carefully reviewed by internationally renowned experts, 45 finalists are selected and invited to the Reaxys PhD Prize Symposium.
 These finalists have the opportunity to present their work and the 10 shortlisted candidates selected to give 15-minute presentations.
 3 winners are selected from these oral presentations by Reaxys PhD Prize Review Board.

-The 2016 Reaxys PhD Prize 3 winners are:
+The 2016 Reaxys PhD Prize 3 winners were:

 - Pascal Ellerbrock from the Trauner group, Ludwig-Maximilian University of Munich